-Students who wish to apply for an internal transfer to any of the four undergraduate schools should meet with an advisor in their home school as well as an advisor of the school they wish to enter.
-Students must indicate what course of study they plan to pursue in the new school.
-A transfer request must be filed through the student's home school advising office; the request is sent to the other school for consideration.
+Students who wish to apply for an internal transfer between any of the four undergraduate schools should meet with an advisor in their home school as well as an advisor of the school they wish to enter.
+Applicants should be prepared to discuss why the curriculum of the school to which they are applying for transfer is a good fit for their academic interests and goals.

-- Students are not eligible for transfer until they have completed 8 c.u. (or two semesters, whichever comes later) at Penn. - Applications for internal transfer will not normally be considered after the end of the sophomore year. - Students applying for internal transfer must be in good academic standing in their home school and should have no NR's, GR's or I's on their record. - Internal transfers to any of Penn's undergraduate schools or divisions are not eligible to transfer again within the University. - External transfers admitted to any of Penn's undergraduate schools or divisions are not eligible to transfer again within the - Students in Penn's College of Liberal and Professional Studies are not eligible to apply for an internal transfer into the College of Arts and Sciences.
+- Students are not eligible for transfer until they have completed 8 c.u. (or two semesters, whichever comes later) at Penn. - Applications for internal transfer will not normally be considered after the end of the sophomore year. - Students applying for internal transfer must be in good academic standing in their home school and should have no NR's, GR's or I's on their record. - Internal transfers to any of Penn's undergraduate schools or divisions are not eligible to transfer again within the University. - External transfers admitted to any of Penn's undergraduate schools or divisions are not eligible to transfer again within the University. - Students in Penn's College of Liberal and Professional Studies are not eligible to apply for an internal transfer into the College of Arts and Sciences.